When is Daredevil season three released on Netflix? Who's in the cast, and what's going to happen?

 As expected, stars Charlie Cox (Matt Murdock/Daredevil), Deborah Ann Woll (Karen Page) and Elden Henson (Foggy Nelson) are all returning for the new season.
 Vincent D’Onofrio has also signed on to continue his role as the brutally intimidating Wilson Fisk.

 In terms of new faces, The Fosters actor Jay Ali has joined the Daredevil cast for season three, where he’ll play “honest but ambitious” FBI agent Rahul ‘Ray’ Nadeem according to Marvel.
-Wilson Bethel is also joining as an FBI agent that will play a major role in the confrontation between Daredevil and Kingpin.
+Wilson Bethel is also joining as FBI Agent Benjamin Poindexter, aka Bullseye.

 What will happen in Daredevil season 3?